jasp-stats/jaspSem/inst/help/PLSSEM.md

 - **Error calculation method**: Choose from the following options to calculate the standard errors and confidence intervals of the parameter estimates:
   - None
-  - Robust: Use one of the following resample techniques:
   - Bootstrap
-    - Jackknife

 **Samples**: The number of bootstrap runs can be specified.

-**Repeatabilty**: A seed can be set, to make the analysis reproducible.
+**Repeatability**: A seed can be set, to make the analysis reproducible.

 ## 3. Output Options